5 Reasons Why Goal Setting Is Important For Your Career

 4. Goal setting can help you align your next career step

-In a candidate-driven market, it can be difficult to know which opportunities to run with and which ones to turn away.
-Replying to recruiter InMails, applying for new positions or even being part of an interview process can be extremely time-consuming.
-Having set goals will help you establish which opportunities you need to run with and invest the time in.
+In a candidate-driven market, knowing which opportunities to run with and which ones to turn away can be difficult.
+Replying to recruiter InMails, applying for new positions or even being part of an interview process can be highly time-consuming.
+Setting goals will help you establish which opportunities to run with and invest the time in.

 5. Goal setting can positively affect you work/ life balance

-Being stuck in a position or company you hate can be stressful, however, not knowing where you’re going next and what actions to take can be an added pressure.
-Setting goals encourages you to plan exactly what you need to do to move forward and improve.
+Being stuck in a position or company you hate can be stressful.
+Not knowing where you're going next and what actions to take can add pressure.
+Setting goals encourages you to plan precisely what you must do to move forward and improve.
 Your goals could include getting a better job or working towards a promotion.
 Whatever your goals, having them written down is the first step towards achieving them.

 The key to not abandoning your goals?
 Check out this blog.